-In fact, there are so many tours on offer in this scenic town that it can be hard to choose which ones to do during your stay here.
-That’s why I’ve put together this list to help you narrow it down.
-There are tours for the adventure-driven and those who just want to chill out.
-I’ve thought of everything so that you don’t have to!
+Whether you’re visiting Queenstown for 3 days or a full week, tours will help you experience this gorgeous town to the fullest.
+However, there are so many tours in this scenic town that it can be hard to choose which ones to do during your stay here.
+That’s why I’ve put together this list to help you narrow it down, including tours for the adventure-driven and those who just want to chill out.
+Basically, I’ve thought of everything so that you don’t have to!

 Queenstown is known as the adventure capital of New Zealand, so it’s no wonder that most of the tours on this list will be sure to get your adrenalin pumping.
 From skydiving to bungy jumping to jetskiing, Queenstown is the place to be if you like your activities to be fast-paced, lots of fun, and memorable!